clojure-grimoire/grimoire/resources/1.6.0/clojure.core/construct-proxy/docstring.md

-Takes a proxy class and any arguments for its superclass ctor andcreates and returns an instance of the proxy.
+Takes a proxy class and any arguments for its superclass ctor and creates and returns an instance of the proxy.